nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.4 Finding a task : `find`

-You can use the `find` command to find tasks which description contain any of the given search queries.
+You can use the `find` command to find tasks whose description contains any of the given search queries.
 You just need to remember any of the words in the description of a task to find it in your long list of tasks! <br>
 <br>
 Format: `find 'QUERY' ['QUERY'...]`
 > **Examples:** <br>